 Aside from geographic biases we also assessed the taxonomic and size class groups of fauna that were investigated, and the metrics of biodiversity that had been used.
 We assessed which taxonomic groups had been studied for each of the different disturbances of interest by summing the number of sites at which each taxonomic group was studied for the different disturbances, which we summarised in the form of a heatmap.
-To assess whether there was a bias in the research attention each taxonomic group had received relative to their global abundance, we used estimates of global biomass for taken from Rosenburg et al (2023), Potapov et al (2023), van den Hoogen et al (2019), and Bar-on et al (2018) for springtails, mites, termites, millipedes, centipedes, earthworms, potworms, spiders, and scorpions.
+To assess whether there was a bias in the research attention each taxonomic group had received relative to their global abundance, we used estimates of global biomass for taken from Rosenburg et al. (2023), Potapov et al. (2023), van den Hoogen et al. (2019), and Bar-on et al. (2018) for springtails, mites, termites, millipedes, centipedes, earthworms, potworms, spiders, and scorpions.
 We then calculated the percentage of sites at which each taxonomic group was studied for each of the disturbances and subtracted the percentage of global biomass represented by the same group.
 This data was summarised in the form of a heatmap.
 Following this, we also assessed the number of taxonomic groups and body size classes that had been investigated at each site and produced histograms to show the distribution of this data.
 Finally, we assessed the different metrics of soil and litter fauna biodiversity that have been used to assess the impacts of the different disturbances.

-To assess methods used in primary studies, we concentrated on the use of different study designs, the length of studies, the size of areas sampled in each study, and the depth to which samples were taken.
-These elements are key determinants of the robustness and scope of studies.
-We classified study designs based on the definitions and assessment of methodological robustness provided by Christie et al (2019).
-More details of this can be found in Table 2.
+To assess methods used in primary studies, we focused on the use of different study designs, the length of studies, the size of areas sampled in each study, and the depth to which samples were taken.
+These elements are key determinants of the robustness and scope of studies (Pressler et al., 2019; Christie et al., 2019, 2020).
+We classified study designs based on the definitions and assessment of methodological robustness provided by Christie et al. (2019; see Table 2).
 It should be noted that many of the different elements of study design are not mutually exclusive.
 To examine how study robustness varied by disturbance type, we produced plots of each combination of study design elements we found in primary studies, divided by disturbance type.
-In addition, we assessed important aspects of study methods like the time after disturbance at which samples were taken, area of plots used for sampling, and the depth to which samples were taken.
 To assess the potential for synthesis studies to examine the impacts of different disturbance intensities on soil and litter fauna we calculated the percentage of studies for each disturbance type that reported this information.
-We also produced a bar chart showing the frequency with which different sampling/processing methods were used.

-All analyses were carried out in R version 4.2.2 and we used the packages Tidyverse (Wickham et al., 2019), terra (Hijmans, 2024), sf (Pebesma & Bivand, 2023), cowplot (Wilke, 2024), and lemon (Edwards, 2024).
+All analyses were carried out in R version 4.2.2 and we used the packages Tidyverse (Wickham et al., 2019), terra (Hijmans, 2024), sf (Pebesma & Bivand, 2023), rgdal (Bivand, Keitt & Rowlingson, 2023), cowplot (Wilke, 2024), ggbeeswarm (Clarke, Sherrill-Mix &

+Dawson, 2023), and lemon (Edwards, 2024).
 Fully reproducible code for all analyses can be found in the Zenodo repository associated with this article.